 Soften the Hair With a Steamy Shower

 Taking a warm, steamy shower feels nice, but it also does wonders for softening your body hair and skin, which is necessary for a pain-free shave.
-"Prior to shaving, spend about ten minutes in warm water to help soften the outer layer of skin, making it easier to remove hair and decreasing the risk of razor burn," Hadley says.
-Levin suggests at the very least, wetting the hair in the area with warm water for a few minutes in order to reduce irritation and minimize the micro-cuts caused by shaving.
+"Prior to shaving, spend about 10 minutes in warm water to help soften the outer layer of skin, making it easier to remove hair and decreasing the risk of razor burn," Hadley says.
+Levin tells Byrdie that at the very least, she suggests wetting the hair in the area with warm water for a few minutes in order to reduce irritation and minimize the micro-cuts caused by shaving.

 Exfoliate Before Shaving

 If you’re wondering if you should exfoliate before or after shaving, the answer is before.
 After softening your hair and skin in the shower, the next step in your hair removal process should be to properly exfoliate the area.
 Dead skin cells can clog your hair follicles and trap your hair under the skin, which results in ingrowns.
 Removing dead skin first through a process of exfoliation will not only ensure the hair follicle is in the best condition for hair removal but will also help allow for normal growth post-shave.

 Use the Right Shaving Cream

 Once you’ve opened your pores from the steamy shower and followed with a gentle exfoliation, Levin suggests applying shaving cream on the skin and allowing it to sit for a minute or two to further soften the hair before shaving.
 The combination of soft skin and hair will decrease friction between your skin and the razor and as a result, decrease irritation.
 It’s important to note that shaving cream is the way to go, so don’t settle for an average bar of soap because it won’t work quite the same way.
 Soaps are surfactants designed to remove dirt and debris but lack the nourishing, skin-softening properties of shaving cream.